dekoding/storytracker-frontend/README.md

 * **Angular.js** - A JavaScript framework for MVC applications, developed by Google.
 * **Bootstrap** - A CSS and JavaScript front-end to make things pretty, developed by Twitter.

-### Disclaimer
+**Disclaimer**
 This is an ALPHA application, very much pre-release, and there are probably (definitely) bugs.
 I take no responsibility for any harm this application does to the data you enter with it.

-If you are interested in helping develop it, feel free to fork it and submit your edits.
+Nevertheless, I've gone to considerable effort to ensure that it is stable, reliable, and safe to use.
+If you are interested in helping develop it, feel free to submit your edits.

 ## Features
 * View, add, edit, and delete story metadata including genre, wordcount, writing status, and comments.